Fetoscopic Endoluminal Tracheal Occlusion (FETO)

 While the balloon is in place, the fetal airway is blocked.
 Unexpected delivery will be life-threatening if the proper systems are not in place to manage your baby’s airway.

-As a result, mothers enrolled in this study must remain near our fetal center, under close supervision, from the time of balloon placement through delivery in the SDU and discharge from our N/IICU.
+As a result, mothers must remain near our fetal center, under close supervision, from the time of balloon placement through delivery in the SDU and discharge from our N/IICU.

-Children who undergo FETO to prenatally treat severe CDH as part of this clinical research study will be followed through 2 years of age and then long-term in the Pulmonary Hypoplasia Program at CHOP.
+Children who undergo FETO to prenatally treat severe CDH will be followed through 2 years of age and then long-term in the Pulmonary Hypoplasia Program at CHOP.

-As part of the clinical research study, you and your child will return to CHOP when the child is 6 months old and again at 12 months and 24 months for routine clinical care visits and research-related developmental evaluations.
+You and your child will return to CHOP when your child is 6 months old and again at 12 months and 24 months for routine clinical care visits and developmental evaluations.
 At all visits the following assessments are performed:

 - Overall general surgical evaluation